-The F2424 PLC is the first member of the new F-series PLC family that features an Ethernet port that can be connected directly to a network router, switch, or hub for access to the LAN or to the Internet.
-The Ethernet port supports the FServer (for remote programming or monitoring) and a Modbus/TCP server (for access by third party devices) with up to 6 simultaneous connections.
+The EZWire1616 PLC features an Ethernet port that can be connected directly to a network router, switch, or hub for access to the LAN or to the Internet.
+The Ethernet port supports the FServer (for remote programming or monitoring) and a Modbus/TCP server (for access by third party devices) with up to 10 simultaneous connections.
 The user's program can also easily connect to another PLC or Modbus/TCP slave devices via the Internet, email real time data to any email address(es), or connect to the Internet Time Server to get the most accurate real time information!
 The Ethernet port also supports "Web Services", allowing enterprise software, such as a database program or MS Excel, to query for information from multiple PLCs instantaneously.